MARTIMM/HikingCompanion/README.md

 <progress value="1" max="5" />

+  * [ ] Make c++ module singleton.
-  * [x] Page created
+  * [x] Page created.

+  * [ ] Pulldown of found track apps on device.
+  * [ ] Load track info button to load selected track app.

   * [ ] Text message about users consent of sending data to server.
-Make rest of the questions available if user wants to provide personal data
+Make rest of the questions available if user wants to provide personal data.
-  * [ ] Username
+  * [ ] Username used to differenciate input from a user.
+This input can be photos, notes etc.
   * [ ] Email addresses
   * [ ] Where to save data; on local or external memory.
-Make gray or remove setting if there is no ecternal memory.

 ## The About page
 This is an overview of people involved and their tasks.
 Also other info can be shown such as a version number.